 Champagne Fleury – Blanc de Noirs

-Biodynamic for over 30 years this Pinot Noir based Champagne is dry, and has excellent depth and concentration, whilst having soft elegant mousse.
+Biodynamic for over 30 years, this Pinot Noir-based Champagne is dry, and has excellent depth and concentration, whilst having a soft elegant mousse.

 Davenport Horsemonden Dry White – Kent

 Complex citrus-driven flavours make this a joy to drink.
 Expressive and balanced, this is English winemaking at its best.

 Impressive, imposing aroma of blackberry, damson and a hint of wild scrubland herbs.
 The palate is equally enveloping and inviting with copious waves of dark fruit interweaving with notes of liquorice and spice.
 60% Grenache and 40% Syrah, a superb example.

 Here’s a few more organic natural wines to consider